FAQs & Pre-start information

 Please ensure you contact the Summer Camp Administrator by latest 8.30am on the day of the absence to make our team aware on 07935 297847 (please note this number is only operational during 29th July – 16th August 2019).
 If your child has a vomiting and/or diarrhoea bug please note that they must remain at home until 48 hours after the last bout of illness.
-Please note that we will retain a £10 deposit for each day that your child is unwell and unable to attend a booked session.
+Please note that no refund will be made for any sessions you have booked that your child is unable to attend.

 My child needs to leave a little earlier due to an outside appointment.
 How do I arrange this?

 That is no problem!
 In this instance, please just make the member of Camp staff at the entrance know on the morning of the arrangement and we will be able to accommodate any change of plans.
 If you are using the minibus and will not be able to pass a message on personally please contact us via firstname.lastname@example.org or by calling 07935 297847.